STOP THE HATE IN ACTION

 He started having nightmares and extreme anxiety.
 On top of trying to manage the trauma from the assault, he was physically unable to get back to his job, leaving him struggling with rent and food insecurity.

 A friend referred Esteban to Learn, Engage, Advocate, Partner (LEAP).
 LEAP’s family advocate, who is trained in trauma-informed, culturally responsive practices, and bilingual in English and Spanish, recognized Esteban’s need for immediate support.
-They provided him with a Spanish speaking therapist and connected him to Unity Shoppe, a food distribution center where Esteban got access to nutritious food and clothing.
+They provided him with a Spanish speaking therapist and connected him to Unity Shoppe, a food distribution center where Esteban got access to nutritious meals and clothing.

 “Making America Great Again One B*aner at a Time”